-* I love the look of the pie/cheesecake when you can remove the sides of the pan, and it allows you to get a nice clean slice
+- I love the look of the dessert when you can remove the sides of the pan, and it allows you to get a nice clean slice

 The type of cookie you use will directly affect the amount of butter you need for the crust.
 Cookies like Oreos and Shortbreads have higher butter content and require LESS butter than a dryer cookie like a graham cracker or Nilla Wafer.